mageprofis/MageProfis_RichSnippets/README.md

 # MageProfis_RichSnippets
 Add rich snippets to the shop.
+Currently only on product page.

+# Todo
+- Rating
+- Breadcrump?